Nicholas Harsell

 Persistent Homology Lite

-Python
+Primary Language: Python

 Topological Data Analysis (TDA) is an explored area, but it still has plenty of benefits in nearly every industry.
 This project is an exploration for my own knowledge of the inner workings of persistent homology, a tool ubiquitous with TDA.